 - The politics and culture of disability activism and neurodiversity activism.

-If you have any questions about this course, please contact Sherry Carmont (firstname.lastname@example.org), Director of the Health and Wellness portfolio.
+If you have any questions about this course, please send an email to firstname.lastname@example.org

-Jay Heisler is an instructor at Dalhousie University and NSCAD University.
-He is a CNBC-published freelance journalist who has worked in the Middle East, Eastern Europe and Africa.
+Jay Heisler is an instructor at Dalhousie University and NSCAD University, where he teaches an undergraduate course in Critical Disability Studies with a mental health focus.
+He is a CNBC-published freelance journalist who has worked in the Middle East, Eastern Europe, and Africa.
+He is currently a contributing analyst for Oxford Analytica and regional correspondent for Voice of America; he focuses in his work on issues of the environment, human rights and national security policy.
 He has worked in Washington DC several times, in counterterrorism, finance and mental health policy.
+He has published on mental health and politics for Charged Affairs, a Washington DC-based journal.
 His PhD studies are on pause at Louisiana State University.